2026 high school musical performances, running February through May, set for Diocese of Wilmington - The Dialog

 Saints Peter & Paul High School Performing Arts Club will present “Little Women” March 27-28, 7 p.m. and March 29, 3 p.m.
 Tickets will be sold at the door.

-Salesianum School is performing the classic “The Sound of Music” April 30 and May 2, 7:30 pm, May 3, 2 p.m., and May 8-9, 7:30 p.m., at the school’s Spragg Auditorium 1801 N Broom St, Wilmington.
+Salesianum School is performing the classic “The Sound of Music” April 30 and May 2, 7:30 pm, May 3, 2 p.m., and May 8-9, 7:30 p.m., at the school’s Spragg Auditorium, 1801 N. Broom St, Wilmington.
 For tickets onthestage.tickets/show/salesianum-school-theatre/68baf527bd37851007fde3a2/tickets#/productions-view

 Saint Mark’s High School is performing “Little Shop of Horrors” April 24-25, 7 p.m.
 April 26, 2 p.m., 2501 Pike Creek Rd, Wilmington.
-Tickets available at events.hometownticketing.com/boxoffice/stmarkshs
+Tickets available at events.hometownticketing.com/boxoffice/stmarkshs.

 St. Elizabeth School will perform “Wonderland” at the school.
 Show dates are April 24, 7 p.m., April 25, noon and 7 p.m., and April 26, 2 p.m. in the St. Elizabeth Benedictine Performing Arts Center.
 For tickets, visit steschools.org/the-arts#ExpressYourself.
 School officials say it will be the largest show the school has done under the directorship of Melissa Daley, performing arts director.